jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

 fmt.Println(y) // still in scope
 ```

+## Package variables

+TODO

 ## Function return values

-So how do we get a value from a function to its caller?
+What's the best way to get a value from a function to its caller?

 ``` go
 func myFunction() {